zoubingwu/hooray/README.md

 start();
 ```

-Then deploy it with [deployctl](https://github.com/denoland/deployctl):
+You can just copy the code into Deno Deploy's playground or deploy it with [deployctl](https://github.com/denoland/deployctl):

 ```sh
 deployctl deploy --project=YOUR_PROJECT_NAME --prod ./main.ts
 ```

-Now you can copy the URL of the webhook and paste it in the GitHub repo's webhook settings, the default pathname is `/webhook`, so the url will be `https://YOUR_PROJECT_NAME.deno.dev/webhook`.
+Now copy the URL of the webhook and paste it in the GitHub repo's webhook settings, the default pathname is `/webhook`, so the url will be `https://YOUR_PROJECT_NAME.deno.dev/webhook`.

 This pathname can be changed with options passed to `start`: